ericotjo001/medical_imaging/isles2017/README.md

 <br>

 Tips and notes:
 + utils/utils.py header contains all the imported packages used in this project, hence all the dependencies could be found there.
 + All tests are conducted in Windows 10, python 3.6.

+Warning (!)
+1.
+The older version of the main LRP site (see link above) has been replaced along with the older version of LRP formula.
+2.
+Refer to models/networks_LRP.py.
+Line 128 has been updated to tempn = np.minimum(0,self.weight.data.clone().cpu().detach().numpy())
+from
+  tempn = np.maximum(0,self.weight.data.clone().cpu().detach().numpy())
+The former is the suggested application of LRP on the input layer from the older version of the main LRP site (see link above).
+The published results here show the usage of the wrong version of the suggestion.
+The effect of the mistake is the amplification of positive weight at the final LRP layer and the coupling of signals associated to negative weights to the positive weights.
+This happens only at the input layer.
+We can see this as a variation of LRP application.
+We are currently investigating if similar "spiking errors" are observed in both the latest version of LRP (from the main website) and the "correct" version of older LRP algorithm.
+As of now, the main idea of "spiking errors" appear to still hold (to be updated), indicating that the error has little effects on the overall behaviour.